Park Status - 06/09/2017

 The park is dry to walk round, but there may be occasional muddy areas on the natural paths.

-The lakes and ‘New Cut’ require a season ticket, available from the Rangers.
+Fishing: The ‘New Cut’ and lakes are by season ticket only.
 Fishing on the river is FREE.

 Priory Country Park is an established green area, of around 360 acres, made up of lakes, meadows and woodland, partially enclosed within a bend in the river Great Ouse.